 27 days

-The political turmoil is rooted in France's huge budget problems.
-The national debt is over 110 percent of GDP, and to get to grips with it, Macron and his prime ministers have proposed harsh austerity packages.
+The political turbulence is rooted in France's huge budget problems.
+The national debt is over 110 percent of GDP, and to get to grips with this, Macron and his prime ministers have proposed harsh austerity packages.
 But the proposals for, among other things, lower pensions and abolished public holidays have sparked great popular anger.
-It has also led to persistent street protests, in a France that has a long tradition of taking to the streets to show discontent.

-Lecornu's resignation comes just 27 days after he was appointed.
-He thus becomes the shortest-lived prime minister in the history of the Fifth Republic.
-The Fifth Republic is the French system of government adopted in 1958, with a constitution drawn up by the founding father Charles de Gaulle.
+Sébastien Lecornu's resignation came just 27 days after he was appointed.
+He thus becomes the shortest-lived prime minister in the nearly 70-year history of the Fifth Republic.